LaverdeS/Multivariate-Time-Series-Classification/README.md

   <img width="800" height="320" src=".media/confusion_matrix_LSTM_report.png">
 </p>

 `31.08.2022:` This LSTM model was trained for 1200 iterations, using aproximatelly 1.3 million parameters and is *pattern agnostic*.
 This is just one trial without doing hyperparameter tuning and without value normalization of the time-series data.
 The training procedure was done considering all posible features except the velocity.
 The classifier shows good signs of learning.
+A binary classifier for each participant is also posible, counting on a small training time, they could be ensembled their predictions aggregated.

 ## License